Recommended Travel Resources

 All of the apps we mention below are on my phone, right now.
 None of them are sponsored.
 All of the gear we recommend, we use ourselves, still, after years of travel and love.
 We only offer genuine recommendations.

-If you don’t want to read, we have an easy-on-the-eye table for you, right below featuring our essentials and objects of desire.
+If you don’t want to read, we have an easy-on-the-eye table for you, above, featuring our basic essentials and objects of desire.

 We include some gadgets we use at home, just because they’re so good we need to share.
-If the products we use are old and no-longer available, we’ve found the closest possible product to include below.
+If the products we use are old and no-longer available, we’ve found the closest possible product to include.

 Please double-check all specifications for yourself, manufacturers have a habit of changing designs without telling me.
 The cheek of it.
 The table above will scroll sideways if I’ve added further columns of information.